pschiffmann/initiative/README.md

 ### For app developers

-Kragle is free to use for for personal use and open source projects.
+InitiativeJS is free to use for for personal use and open source projects.
-You may also install and try out Kragle for evaluation purposes.
+You may also install and try out InitiativeJS for evaluation purposes.

-If you use Kragle in a commercial product, each developer on your team that uses the Kragle Editor must [purchase a license](TODO).
+If you use InitiativeJS in a commercial product, each developer on your team that uses the InitiativeJS Editor must [purchase a license](TODO).
 Licenses come with 12 months of updates from the date of purchase.
-You may continue to use all versions of Kragle that were released during that time period, but upgrading to later Kragle versions requires a new license.
+You may continue to use all versions of InitiativeJS that were released during that time period, but upgrading to later InitiativeJS versions requires a new license.

 Both community and commercial license allow you to ship generated scene code to production.
-However, you're not permitted to ship code to production that was imported from `@kragle/runtime` – like `NodeSchema` and `t.Type`.
+However, you're not permitted to ship code to production that was imported from `@initiativejs/schema` – like `NodeSchema` and `t.Type`.
 Refer to the [docs](./docs/01-installation.md) to learn how you can configure your bundler to exclude these files from production builds.

 ### For npm package authors

-Building reusable Kragle nodes, types and libraries and publishing them as npm packages is free.
+Building reusable InitiativeJS nodes, types and libraries and publishing them as npm packages is free.
 You can publish your package under any license you like, be it open source or for-profit.

-When bundling your package code before publishing, make sure that your bundle doesn't include code from `@kragle/runtime` – like `NodeSchema` or `t.Type`.
+When bundling your package code before publishing, make sure that your bundle doesn't include code from `@initiativejs/schema` – like `NodeSchema` or `t.Type`.
-Instead, your code may only include import statements to the `@kragle/runtime` package.
+Instead, your code may only include import statements to the `@initiativejs/schema` package.
 Refer to the [docs](./docs/01-installation.md) to learn how you can configure your bundler to exclude these files from production builds.

 ## Contributing

 The best way you can contribute to the project right now is by sharing your feedback with us.
 Please tell us about anything you're unhappy with – everything from minor inconveniences to full showstoppers.
-Browse our [Github issue tracker](https://github.com/pschiffmann/kragle.ts/issues) and upvote issues (by responding with 👍), comment your own requirements and ideas, or open a new issue.
+Browse our [Github issue tracker](https://github.com/pschiffmann/InitiativeJS.ts/issues) and upvote issues (by responding with 👍), comment your own requirements and ideas, or open a new issue.

 If you want to contribute code or documentation, that awesome!
 But before you start working on a PR, please talk to us first.
-For local development and debugging, follow the setup instructions [here](https://github.com/pschiffmann/kragle.ts/blob/main/doc/local-development.md).
+For local development and debugging, follow the setup instructions [here](https://github.com/pschiffmann/InitiativeJS.ts/blob/main/doc/local-development.md).